pj-797/nse.sh/README.md

 # nse.sh
 Mission: When searching for Nmap Script Engine (.nse) scripts related to service or vectors, trying to view the information may take a lot of steps.
-Create a script to quicken the process.
+Create a script to experdite the process.

 Objective: Search .nse scripts (Nmap Script Engine) related to given arguments.